-ACTUARIAL GAINS AND LOSSES For a defined benefit pension scheme, the changes in actuarial surpluses or deficits that arise because: \Box Events have not coincided with the actuarial assumptions made for the last valuation (experience gains and losses); or \square The actuarial assumptions have changed ASSET An item having value to the authority in monetary terms.
-Assets are categorised as either current or non-current. ☐ A current asset will be consumed or cease to have material value within the next financial year (e.g. cash and stock); ☐ A non-current asset provides benefits to the Authority and to the services it provides for a period of more than one year and may be tangible, e.g. a community centre, or intangible, e.g. computer software licences.
+ACTUARIAL GAINS AND LOSSES For a defined benefit pension scheme, the changes in actuarial surpluses or deficits that arise because: $\square$ Events have not coincided with the actuarial assumptions made for the last valuation (experience gains and losses); or $\square$ The actuarial assumptions have changed ASSET An item having value to the authority in monetary terms.
+Assets are categorised as either current or non-current. $\square$ A current asset will be consumed or cease to have material value within the next financial year (e.g. cash and stock); ☐ A non-current asset provides benefits to the Authority and to the services it provides for a period software licences.